Your cart is empty.

 The AR Lenoble-Jordan partnership started with an introduction by a mutual friend.
 During a vacation to Paris in 2016, Davis visited his long-time friend, Tim Johnston, the founder of Juveniles Wine Bar in Paris, and told him about Jordan’s dream of finding a family in Champagne with which to collaborate on a special cuvée.
 Johnston, who interned at Jordan in 1980, said he knew just the person and grabbed his phone.
 Davis took a train to Champagne the next day and immediately felt a bond with the Malassagnes, learning of common values and philosophies, from independent ownership and focus on intensity of fruit and balance in the wines to extended bottle aging, sustainability and adaptive farming practices.

-“When Antoine and I met and started talking about our winemaking philosophies, we found so many more similarities than differences,” says Rob Davis, winemaker at Jordan since 1976.
+“When Antoine and I met and started talking about our winemaking philosophies, we found so many more similarities than differences,” says Rob Davis, winemaker at Jordan from 1976 to 2019.
 “We are trying to achieve the same thing: a wine that expresses a great purity and intensity of fruit, a liveliness and a freshness; a wine that lets the vineyard speak for itself.”

 The Jordan Cuvée by Champagne AR Lenoble will be served at Jordan culinary events, the Champagne & Caviar Private Tasting, the seasonal Holiday Tour & Tasting and at select regional events.
 This is the first Champagne that AR Lenoble has ever produced for another company during its nearly 100 years in business.